mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 """
 ```

-Using it, we can easily define our own Python code injection by leveraging the right parameters.
-Since Python provides a significant amount of metadata, including information during runtime and introspection, I was able to create a function that automates the step of extracting the bytecode from Python functions:
+Using it, we can easily define our own "code object" by leveraging the right parameters, and we can directly supply it to a `type(lambda: 0)`, that, taking a code object, allow us to instanciate a new function.

+Since Python code provides a significant amount of metadata, I was able to create a function that automates the step of extracting the bytecode from Python functions:

 ```python
 def make_bytecode(f):